At the Kerrisdale Bowls Club we are all about the Sport of Bowls.

 Our members play at every level that exists in the Sport of Bowls; from getting together with a few friends to throw a few bowls and enjoy a chat to playing at the national and international level.

 During the season we bowl every day at 1:30pm.
 There's no set teams.
 Members just show up 10-15 minutes before game time and 'put their names in the hat'.
 Teams are randomly drawn and everyone goes out and has a great couple of hours.
-There is also bowling Tuesday and Wednesday evenings.
+There is also bowling Wednesday evenings.

 We also have a number of club events throughout the season, including Club Championships and one day Club Tournaments.
 Just about every event has a trophy or plaque and a bit of prize money for the winners.

 The club also takes part in a number of leagues:

 The V&D Monday Evening League - in 2009 Kerrisdale had 3 teams playing league, two in Division I and one in Division II.
 Although Kerrisdale has only played in the V&D League since 2006, we already have two pennant to our credit.
 Kerrisdale won Division II title in 2007 and Western Division Pennant in 2017..